Ifeoluwa-Iketunde/CHESS-GAME-EEE-300-LEVEL/Chess Game by group 12 electrical electronics engineering 300 level/readme.md

 ## About the Project
-This is a chess game made by group12 300 level electrical electronics enginnering students of bells university under the supervision of our highly esteemed lecturer engineer Mohammed off New Horizons
+This is a chess game made by group 11 300 level electrical electronics enginnering students of bells university under the supervision of our highly esteemed lecturer engineer Mohammed off New Horizons

 we give all Glory to God for the succesful completion of this project